 Hiring a skip is a great, easy way to get rid of your waste materials quickly and efficiently and this post is a general guide to some of the more common aspects of the skip hire process.
 One of the first things that people consider when hiring one of our skips is what size they'll need to complete the task of getting rid of all their unwanted waste.

 The very smallest size we provide is our 2 cubic yard skip, which is commonly referred to as a mini skip.
 These are mostly hired for minor domestic jobs such as a small garden clearance or a bathroom or kitchen refit.

-As you'd probably guess, this is the cheapest option we offer and only costs £120+VAT.
-If something more substancial is needed then a midi skip (4 or 6 cubic yards) would be the next best choice.
+As you'd probably guess, this is the cheapest option we offer and, at the time of writing, only costs £140+VAT.
+If something more substantial is needed then a midi skip (4 or 6 cubic yards) would be a better choice.

 Ranges of skip sizes

 It's important to make sure you choose the right size skip for the job as there's no point in paying for a skip that's only going to end up half full.
 We offer a full range of sizes from 2 yards right up to 40 yards roll on/off skip bins so there's a size to suit pretty much any waste removal job imaginable.

 Most of the larger sizes we provide are typically hired by our commercial clients for bigger projects whereas our domestic clients tend to opt for anything up to 8 or 10 cubic yards.
 If you're unsure which size you'll need, either have a look at our prices and sizes page first, or get in touch with us for free advice.